NappingPiglet/dicecloud-v2-guide/documentation-for-properties/slot.md

 Tags are used to control which slots this property can be added to.
 This will usually be left blank unless you're making a library.

+## Accessible Values

+Note that all values listed here can only be accessed using the `#propertySlot.<valueName>` syntax from a child of the property.

+### name

+The name of the slot.

+### description

+Returns the text entered into the slot's description field, unparsed.

+### slotType

+Returns the type of property the slot is set to accept.
+Will return the property type in the same format that you would use to access an ancestor of that type.

+### quantityExpected

+Returns the number contained in the quantity expected field.

+### ignored

+Returns true if the ignored field is set to true.

+### slotCondition

+Returns the string entered into the condition field, unparsed.

+### hideWhenFull

+Returns true if the hide when full field is set to true.

+### slotConditionResult

+Returns the parsed value of the string in the condition field.
+If this contains dice rolls, it will return the string with as much parsed as possible.

+### quantityExpectedResult

+Returns the same thing as `#propertySlot.quantityExpected`.
+This is likely to change in future updates.

+### totalFilled

+The total number of properties filling the slot.
+If slot fillers that take up more than one space are being used, then the space they take up is used instead of 1 for them.

+### spaceRemaining

+The difference between quantityExpected and totalFilled.